linuborj/linus-borjesson-cv/linus-borjesson-cv.md

 *November 2021 - present*

 In November 2021 I started my own company and became an independent software developer consultant.

+### Consultant at CPAC Systems AB

+*February 2022 - *

+At CPAC Systems I worked with their next generation Android platform.
+Most of the work consists of either adapting or extending AOSP.

+Skills used:
+  : Android, Kotlin, Java, SQLite

 ### Consultant at Barium AB